Engaging global discussions

 There are several ways to become involved with LIDS as a new student.

-- Serve as a LIDS Section Representative: For 1Ls and LLMs interested in LIDS, one of the easiest (read: low time commitment!) ways to become involved is to serve as your section’s LIDS representative.
-This involves publicizing LIDS events to your section-mates via Facebook and chalking in classrooms.
+- Serve as a LIDS Representative or Liaison: For 1Ls and LLMs interested in LIDS, one of the easiest (read: low time commitment!) ways to become involved is to serve as your class year LIDS representative.
+We also have liaison from partner schools, including BC Law and Fletcher.
+These roles involve publicizing LIDS events to your class’s or school’s group chat or listserv and chalking in classrooms.
 It also provides the opportunity to attend LIDS leadership meetings.
-To apply, please fill out this form.
+Please reach out to firstname.lastname@example.org to express interest.

 - Attend LIDS events: LIDS has a wide array of great programming planned for the coming year.
-Events will run the gamut of professional development-focused careers panels and skills trainings to substantive events, such as this fall’s LIDS Symposium and International Women’s Day in the spring.
+Events will run the gamut of professional development-focused career panels and skills trainings to substantive events on current topics in international development.

 We look forward to meeting you!